acfang/eating-companion/README.md

 * Profile
     * User can set up a profile (photos, bio)
     * User can see other profiles
+* Camera Screen
+    * User can take pictures
+    * User can upload pictures

 ### 3. Navigation